Top tutors from Columbia and other respected universities serving the NYC metro area. 98% satisfaction

 Our computer science tutors go through an intensive application process, including a background check, to prove they are highly qualified.

 We deliver personally tailored lessons from exceptional NYC computer science tutors in a one-on-one setting.

 We offer an unparalleled satisfaction guarantee with your New York City Computer Science tutors.

 Computer Science Tutoring in New York City, NY

 Customized private in-home and online tutoring

-Varsity Tutors offers Computer Science tutoring by highly credentialed tutors in New York City, NY.
-We'll help you learn Computer Science through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Experience Computer Science tutoring by highly credentialed tutors in New York City, NY.
+Top tutors will help you learn Computer Science through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected Computer Science Tutors in New York City, NY

 The talented Computer Science tutors are nearby and highly prepared to assist you in your educational journey.
 They hail from the highest caliber of schools including MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and other highly ranked institutions.